GerHobbelt/pylene/doc/source/morpho/multivariate_component_tree.rst

 Notes
 -----

-* Before computing the MToS, the user should add a border to the image, with the values of this border set to the median value of the border of the original image
+* Before computing the MToS, the user should add a border to the image, with the values of this border set to the median value of the border of the original image.
-* The resulting nodemap is sixteen times bigger than the original image.
-The user is advised to reduce the nodemap before doing any processing. (**FIXME** to keep ?)
+* The MToS not having values related to the nodes, the user has to compute a value.

 Example
 -------